1. Et In Arcadia Egomania?

 2. He cherry picked the myths and the texts from ancient tablets, often rearranging them entirely so that they supported his thesis that the Anunnaki/Elohim were Space Aliens.

-Nicholas de Vere was very clear that we were dealing with “Extradimensional” entities who were incarnate in human bodies even before the Cro-Magnon species was a thing; and these hybrids had in turn had interbred with Cro-Magnons, enabling the same type of entities to incarnate within their partially Cro-Magnon descendents long after the other species of humanity who once existed alongside Cro Magnons went extinct.
+Nicholas de Vere insisted that we were dealing with “Extradimensional” entities who were incarnate in human bodies even before the Cro-Magnon species was a thing; and these hybrids had in turn had interbred with Cro-Magnons, enabling the same type of entities to incarnate within their partially Cro-Magnon descendents long after the other species of humanity who once existed alongside Cro Magnons went extinct.
 These were supposedly the Nephilim of Biblical legend.
 The “Giants” and "Great Men Of Renown."
 These “Extradimensional Entities” are often referred to as The Watchers.

 Funny thing about “The Watchers.”
 Nicholas de Vere frequently refers to the "Dragon" peoples as Derkesthai, an ancient Greek word.
 He said a “Derkesthai” is a dragon, but that the term can also describe someone with clear sight.
 Or maybe “one who observes.”
 Like the Watchers.